 Study in France has long been on the list of aspiring students willing to study abroad.
 Quality Education and after studies opportunities along with the affordability factor makes France an unmissable study abroad destination.
 For Indian Students who want to study in France, things are looking optimistic.
-Recently, the Consul General of France in Mumbai, Sonia Barbry had good news for Indian Students.

 An Effort to Strengthen Indo-France Relationship

 On 22nd August 2019, French Prime Minister Emanuel Macron and Indian Prime Minister Narendra Modi had their first bilateral meeting near Paris in Chateau de Chantilly.
 Both the leaders acknowledged how similar both the countries are in terms of regional and global issues, along with the importance of the Indo-French relationship for both the nations.
 Educational cooperation was also part of their talk to develop the person-to-person and cultural relationship between India and France.
 In March 2018, an MoU was also signed between India and France to recognise each other’s degrees of different levels.

 France has been gaining huge popularity in the last few years among Indian students as a study abroad destination.
 Here are few figures proving this: